rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 went through private messaging between the GUI and the backend, never exposed through the REST API, so the GUI could do things no script could.

-The second was snapshots: save the VM's state, restore it later.
+The second was snapshots.
+Save the VM's state, restore it later.
 A simple feature, an awkward implementation, because the backend has to stop while its disk is copied, and the backend lives inside the GUI.
 So taking a snapshot turned into a small contortion.
 The GUI launches rdctl, which calls back into the GUI to ask it to shut its own backend down, takes the snapshot, then asks it to start back up.
-Cancelling was worse: there was no clean channel for it, so the GUI found the running rdctl process and killed it by name.
+Cancelling was worse.
+There was no clean channel for it, so the GUI found the running rdctl process and killed it by name.

 Underneath both was the same fact: you can't run the backend without the GUI.